MRM 1 (DCM, SGM, Rassvet)

 • a portable workstation for ERA (100 kg)

-Over time, all these external elements will be transferred to the MLM.
-The fully assembled SGM will be sent to Kennedy Space Center in June 2009 with launch scheduled for January 2010 on Mission STS-132/ISS-ULF4.
-DCM will be located on the rear of the shuttle.
-Once docked to the station, the DCM will be moved to its location by the Shuttle arm and the station SSRMS.
+When MLM has arrived at the statip, over time, all these external elements will be transferred to the MLM.
+The fully assembled MLM-1 was sent to Kennedy Space Center in June 2009 with launch taking place in May 2010 on Mission STS-132/ISS-ULF4.
+DCM was located on the rear of the shuttle.
+Once docked to the station, the DCM was moved to its location by the Shuttle arm and the station SSRMS.

 Nation: Russia